chenBingX/SuperTextView/README.md

 <img src="https://raw.githubusercontent.com/chenBingX/img/master/stv/STV_icon.png" width=200 height=200 align=right alt="SuperTextView">

-Hi，Developer，Welcome to use **SuperTextView** ！Thank you and tens of thousands of Android developers for  your trust in me 😘
+Hi，Developer，Welcome to use **SuperTextView** ！

+Thank you and tens of thousands of Android developers for  your trust in me 😘。
-**SuperTextView** is a component that focuses on serving Android developers, designed to help you build amazing **Android** applications.

-In the past one and a half years, **SuperTextView** has gone through many iterations and hundreds of times of **commit**, which has been widely used in various types of commercial apps, and has withstood the test of tens of millions of users.
-I believe that **SuperTextView** can bring you to improve the development experience, and help you build or improve a more beautiful application.

-**SuperTextView** is improving the development experience for **Android** developers in a more concise way.
-With everyone's support, in the future, **SuperTextView** will continue to serve developers and bring more surprises to developers.
+**SuperTextView** is different in that it is just a simple view element, but not just a view.

+It's alive and dynamic, with powerful embedded logic that continues to provide you with rich but exceptionally simple development support.

+**SuperTextView** saves you from complex rendering logic.
+A simple **API** method call, the dazzling rendering effects are instantly available.

+You just enjoy the amazing visual effects you have written, and the rest will be handed over to **SuperTextView**.

 # Feature

 - set rounded corners for **View**
 - supports separate control of each rounded corner
 - add border for **View**